mazen-mardini/libpahmm/README.md

 python3 setup.py install
 ```
 Note: Instead of "install" you could write "develop" (installs, but doesn't copy any binaries to
-Python's site-packages folder) or "bdist_egg" to create a binary package that's ready to be distributed.
+Python's site-packages folder).
 Use "clean" to clean up the source directory from any build files (excluding `tests/`).

 To build and install the C-library, just run:
 ```shell script